suinleelab/methylVI-reproducibility/README.md

 * And more!
 MethylVI easily integrates with other scvi-tools/scverse models, and we're excited to see what other use cases emerge.

 ## System requirements
-This software was designed and tested on a machine running CentOS 7.8.2003, with Python 3.10.13, PyTorch 1.13.1, and CUDA 12.4.
+This software was designed and tested on a machine running Rocky Linux 9.5, with Python 3.10.13, PyTorch 1.13.1, and CUDA 12.4.
 For a full list of all external Python package dependences used in this project, see the Conda environment files `methyl-vi-environment.yml` and `allcools-environment.yml`.